OpenVINO-dev-contest/semantic-kernel.openvino/README.md

-# langchain.openvino
+# semantic-kernel.openvino

-This experimental sample shows how to implement embedding and text generation model with OpenVINO runtime and LangChain.
+This experimental sample shows how to integrate Semantic-Kernel with OpenVINO

 ## Requirements

 - Linux, Windows
 - Python >= 3.9.0
 - CPU or GPU compatible with OpenVINO.
-- RAM: >= 16GB
-- vRAM: >= 8GB

 ## Install the requirements